seapagan/url-shortener2/README.md

 customization.
 If you add more settings (for example in the `.env` file) you should also add them to the [settings.py](config/settings.py) or [metadata.py](config/metadata.py) with suitable defaults.
-Non-secret (or depoloyment independent) settings should go ing the `metadata` file, while secrets (or deployment specific) should go in the `settings` and `.env` files
+Non-secret (or depoloyment independent) settings should go in the `metadata` file, while secrets (or deployment specific) should go in the `settings` and `.env` files

 [commands/](/commands) - This directory can hold any commands you need to write,